 Recently you may have heard of PRF, or ‘Platelet-Rich Fibrin’, a new treatment that is causing a lot of buzz amongst the aesthetic and cosmetic industries.
 This latest addition to platelet-rich plasma treatment has been said to have a range of incredible aesthetic treatments, including hair restoration, facial rejuvenation, and even wound healing.

 But what exactly is platelet-rich fibrin?
 And is there any truth to recent claims?
 We’re going to dive into the basics of this treatment, and how it could benefit you.

 Platelet-rich fibrin is the latest modification of PRP or platelet-rich plasma.
-PRP is an autologous therapy that involves taking blood samples from a patient and separating the platelets from the blood.
+PRP is a treatment that involves taking blood samples from a patient and separating the platelets from the blood.
 These platelets, which play a significant role in the body’s wound-healing process, are then concentrated into a small plasma sample.

 This plasma is then reinjected into the patient, where it can help to speed up the healing process of wounds and injuries.
 In the past, it has been primarily used in professional sports therapy, but these days it is becoming a popular mainstay in the cosmetic industry.

 Now back to platelet-rich fibrin – PRF is the newest modification to platelet-rich plasma, and contains white cells, platelets, and fibrins.
 Unlike PRP, PRF has no added anticoagulants, making it a completely natural treatment.